exeter-fp/category-theory/Dave/05-products-and-coproducts/readme.md

 - Domain can be smaller than Codomain, so it gets embeded, or Codomain is smaller, in which case things are collapsed.
 - Bijection is 1-1, i.e. in S, isomorphism is bijection.

+## Challenges

+1 - Terminal unique to isomorphism

+Like the identity, i and j must have unique morphisms coming to them from each other, hence g.f = id.
+As id is a unique morphism, they are unique up to isomorphism.

+2 - Product of two poset objects

+From c you must be able to get a and b, so c > b and c > a

+3 - CoProduct of two poset objects

+From c you must be able to get a or b, so c = a or c = b

+4,5,6,7,8 - See F# code